MathematicGuy/RemoteObsidian/Project Skin/WebDev/WebDev_Learn/Frontend.md

 + [[JS]]: Java Script -> Make web interactive.
 => While HTML and CSS only display things, JavaScript makes our web page interactive

-JS Framwork -> ReactJS, Angular, VuaJS
+JS Framwork -> ReactJS, Angular, VuaJS.
 ![[Pasted image 20231022101633.png]]

 *However JS missing a lot of features like split up codes into different file and to organize codes.
 To solve this, we using*